The Best Fully Automatic Espresso Machine in 2025: Top 11 Picks for Every Pocket & Skill Level

 “Cold brew” is misleading

 Upon its release in 2021, the Jura Z10 instantly redefined what a fully automatic espresso machine could be.
 As you’d expect from a Jura coffee maker, the Z10 is gorgeous to look at and would seriously elevate the aesthetics of any kitchen.
+However, this machine is far from just a pretty face.

+In my Jura Z10 review I was blown away by the Product Recognizing Grinder (P.R.G.).
+Not only is this grinder super quiet, it can be set to adapt electronically according to the beverage being prepared.
 The Z10 is equipped with a host of other features, including Pulse Extraction Process (P.E.P.) and 3D Brewing Technology.
-The latter feature supposedly allows water to flow evenly on multiple levels for a more even extraction.
+The latter feature allows water to flow evenly on multiple levels for a more even extraction.

-See Also: Jura Z10 Review 2024
+See Also: Jura Z10 Review

 Tons of adjustable settings

-For Iced Latte and Co
+For Iced Latte Lovers

 DeLonghi Eletta Explore

-High Quality Italian with Cold Foam Function.
+High Quality Italian with Cold Foam Function

 Hot and cold milk froth